 • What is my current budget?

-• How much admin am I prepared to do for my structure?
+• How much administration am I prepared to manage?

-• What am I trying to achieve with the structure?
+• What am I aiming to achieve with the chosen structure?

-• Where do I see my organisation in the future?
+• Where do I envision my organisation in the future?

-If none of the traditional or common structures really suit you, it might be worth considering setting up a NFP company.
+If none of the common structures truly meet your needs, it might be worth considering setting up an NFP company.

-A NFP means an organisation that does not operate to make a profit.
-Rather, it may be driven by a special purpose such as a charitable one or a social cause.
-This could include:
+An NFP company is an organisation that does not operate primarily to make a profit.
+Instead, it is driven by a social, charitable, or community-focused purpose – whether that be cultural, educational, or religious.

 • Cultural